 Device Settings

-Vitual Encoder
+Evertz Encoder

 RS232 Settings

 Connect via RS232 serial port

-Port: COM1 Parity: None
+Port: CDM1 Parity: None

-Baud rate: 9600 - Stop bits: 1 -
+Baud rate: 9600 💌 Stop bits: 1 💌

 Data bits: 8 Restore Defaults

 Modem Settings

 C Connect via modem using:

 Device Properties

 LAN Settings

 C Connect via local area network (LAN)

 Connection IP address:

-Connection IP port:
+Connection IP port: 0

 Login User Name: Password:

 Disable "Keep Alive" (sending periodic null's)

-Delay Delay between each byte sent for milliseconds
+Delay ✓ Delay between each byte sent for 1 milliseconds

+Advanced Options

-Advanced Options Disable Encoder response checking
+Disable Encoder response checking

+Retrieve From the Output Video instead of the Input Video

 OK Cancel

 - RS232 Settings.
 If you are captioning a video on-site, choose Connect Via RS232 serial port and select the settings. - Modem Settings.
 To caption a video at a remote location via modem.
 The encoder must have a built-in modem or a modem attached to it.
 Choose Connect via modem using then select the modem from the list. - LAN Settings.
 If your encoder device supports serial over ethernet LAN connections, you may choose Connect Via Local Area network (LAN). - Delay.
 This option delays the timing of each control code that is sent to a hardware encoder, by the number of milliseconds set.
 This may be valuable when a hardware encoder is having trouble keeping up with control codes for live encoding. - Advanced Options.
 When a hardware encoder is connected to CaptionMaker it can have the ability to check its connection by using a response checking mechanism.
 This mechanism can interrupt certain operations.
-Selecting this option to "Disable Encoder response checking" will send a command to a hardware encoder to disable its response checking feature.
+Selecting to "Disable

+Encoder response checking" will send a command to a hardware encoder to disable its response checking feature.